wrapl/rabs/docs/index.rst

 Overview
 --------

 Rabs is a general purpose build system, designed for fast and consistent incremental rebuilds.
+See here to get started: :doc:`/quickstart`.

 Features
 --------